22 Facts about Japan You Didn’t Know (Updated 2024)

 The greater Tokyo metropolitan area encompasses three areas and is home to Japan’s capital, Tokyo.
 Tokyo is estimated to have 38.14 million, rendering it the world’s most populous megacity.

-Japan’s population is 98.5 percent Japanese
+4. Japan’s population is 98.5 percent Japanese.

 This may seem absurd, but the modern world is becoming increasingly multicultural.
 However, this is not the case in Japan.
 That is largely due to stringent visa requirements and a cultural mindset keeping its distinctive and ancient culture steeped in old traditions.

-Japan Has Canned Foods Restaurants
+5. Japan Has Canned Foods Restaurants

-Japan is also a great destination for canned food fans, as numerous restaurants and bars specializing in this food culture.
+Japan is also a great destination for canned food fans, as numerous restaurants and bars specialize in this food culture.
 Mr. Kanso is the most popular chain of such restaurants.
 The shelves of these restaurants have a diverse array of canned foods from around the world.
 The variety on the shelves ensures that even the most discerning guest will find something new to try.

 And speaking of canned food, Japan is filled with vending machines.
-You’ll find them everywhere on the streets selling everything from sake and beer to tea and food.
+You’ll find them everywhere on the streets, selling everything from sake and beer to tea and food.

-Japan Has a High Life Expectancy
+6. Japan Has a High Life Expectancy

 Ryokan Japanese Spa

-Japan Has Many Active Volcanoes
+7. Japan Has Many Active Volcanoes

 There is a total sum of 110 active volcanoes in Japan!
 Scientists track 47 of these active volcanoes due to recent eruptions or an eruption possibility.

-Each Year There Are Over 1,500 Earthquakes
+8. Each Year There Are Over 1,500 Earthquakes

 Japan is one of the world’s most earthquake-prone countries.
 Most of these earthquakes are minor and unnoticeable, but large and destructive earthquakes do occur from time to time.

-Forests Cover 67 % of Japan
+9. Forests Cover 67 % of Japan

 Akechiddaira Ropeway Nikko Japan view